-Palmistry, or chiromancy, is the claim of characterization and foretelling the future through the study of the palm, also known as palm reading or chirology.
+Palmistry, or chiromancy, is the claim of characterisation and foretelling the future through the study of the palm, also known as palm reading or chirology.
 The practice is found all over the world, with numerous cultural variations.
 Those who practice chiromancy are generally called palmists, palm readers, hand readers, hand analysts, or chirologists.

 According to some, it had its roots in Hindu Astrology (known in Sanskrit as Jyotish), Chinese Yijing (I Ching), and Roma (Gypsy) fortune tellers.
 Several thousand years ago, the Hindu sage Valmiki is thought to have written a book comprising 567 stanzas, the title of which translates in English as "The Teachings of Valmiki Maharshi on Male Palmistry".